dreeux/Getting_Cleaning_Data_Coursera_Project-/README.md

     4 Appropriately labels the data set with descriptive variable names.
     5 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-This script assumes the Samsung data is extracted in your working directory Type source("run_analysis.R") to run the R code
+This script assumes the data is extracted in your working directory Type source("run_analysis.R") to run the R code

 This will result in creation of two files in your working directory